wp-plugins/goods-catalog/readme.txt

 == Description ==

-*Goods Catalog* was created to help you organize a simple catalog of products on WordPress site.
+Goods Catalog was created to help you organize a simple catalog of products on WordPress site.

-Main features:
+= Main features =

 * Unlimited categories of products with unlimited depth of subcategories
 * Tumbnails for categories and products